A Guide to Strategic Data Integration that Transforms Business Operations

 Evaluate your deployment options carefully.
 Cloud-based integration platforms offer scalability and reduced infrastructure management, while on-premises solutions may better address specific security or compliance requirements.
 Many organizations benefit from hybrid approaches that combine elements of both.

 Document your architecture thoroughly, including data flows, transformation rules, and governance protocols.
+Consider selecting ETL tools that align with your design.
 This documentation ensures consistent understanding across teams and facilitates maintenance as your integration landscape evolves.

 Implement, monitor, and evolve